jtrein/react-loadit/README.md

 This is optional and simply an opportunity to avoid nesting the component inside if/else logic inside of `render()`.
 This will load the core `<LoadIt />`, but not dynamically load the desired file, or loading views, until the logic returns `true`.

-This pattern can be helpful in a situation where you want to show a wrapping component
+This pattern can be helpful in a situation where you want to show a wrapping component.

+## Running tests

+Pull the repo and run `yarn test`.